CorentinLouis/NenuFAR_pipeline_beamformed_data/README.md

 Routines to process and analyse the NenuFAR LT 02 Stellar/Exoplanets radio beamformed data

-The pipeline_beamformed_LT02.ipynb file gives a hint on how to use the differents routines.
+The `pipeline_beamformed_LT02.ipynb` file gives a hint on how to use the differents routines.

-ReadFits_data allows to read and open L1 or L1a data FITS files from ES/LT02 NenuFAR program;
+`ReadFits_data.py` allows to read and open L1 or L1a data FITS files from ES/LT02 NenuFAR program;
-ReadFits_rfimask allows to read and open L1 or L1a mask FITS files from ES/LT02 NenuFAR program;
+`ReadFits_rfimask.py` allows to read and open L1 or L1a mask FITS files from ES/LT02 NenuFAR program;
 More to come, stay tuned..

 Requirements:
 - python 3.8.10
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`